Use your keyboard arrow keys to navigate

 Insights

-Overall, those aged over 60 made up the largest cohort of event attendees at City Library (45%), followed by the 40-49 age group (17%).
+Overall, those aged over 60 made up the largest cohort of event attendees at City Library events (45%), followed by the 40-49 age group (17%).
 Respondents in the under 20 bracket made up 4% of the sample.
-The Crafternoon event attracted the largest proportion of attendees aged 39 and under.
+The Crafternoon event attracted the largest proportion of attendees aged under 40 (29%), whilst the Computer Basics event saw the most engagement from elderly participants (50% were 60+).

-The majority of respondents identified as male (37%), 27% as female, and 27% identified their gender in another way.
-Crafternoon attracted a larger proportion of males, while the Computer Basics session was well attended by those that identify their gender in another way.
-The Book Club event saw fairly even representation from all genders.
+The majority of respondents identified as either female (37%) or male (36%), with 25% identifying as non-binary and 2% preferring not to say.
+Crafternoon attracted a larger proportion of females (44%), whilst the Computer Basics session was well attended by those who identified their gender as male (40%).
+The Book Club event saw fairly even representation from males (30%) and females (35%) with the remainder made up of those who preferred not to say (26%) and those who identified as non-binary (10%).

 Unsplash — Photo: Thought Catalog